 Degree candidates must be registered in the semester they intend to graduate.
 Students who intend to graduate in the spring or fall must register for at least one graduate credit.
 Students who intend to graduate in the summer can register for zero credits, but it still must be a graduate-level course.

 Program Recommendation

-When all program requirements are completed, the graduate program director may recommend to the Dean of the Graduate School School of Professional Development that the Advanced Graduate Certificate be granted.
+When all program requirements are completed, the graduate program director may recommend to the School of Professional Development that the Advanced Graduate Certificate be granted.

 Time Limit